clowdr-app/clowdr/aws/README.md

 1. Configure an env file for each instance of Midspace you want to deploy (e.g. personal sandbox, staging, production).
    - The env file must be named `.env.<profile>`, where `<profile>` is the name of an AWS profile that you configured.
    - You can deploy multiple Midspace instances to the same AWS account by setting a different `STACK_PREFIX` in the corresponding env file.
 This is, however, not recommended.
-1. Bootstrap your AWS account by running the `Bootstrap AWS account` VSCode task.
+1. Bootstrap your AWS account by running the `AWS -- Bootstrap account` VSCode task.

 ### Deploying the main AWS stacks